Garo: Soukoku no Maryu: Plot

 Donning Garo, Kouga chases after the Maryu as it attempts to transverse into the human world with his friends helping out.
 However, once in the space between dimensions, the Maryu is about to kill Garo with its Black Wind (黒き風, Kuroki Kaze) when Kakashi arrives the Makai Knight the energies within his heart.
 Riding a version of Goten, Blue Dragon Garo destroys the Maryu's construct to run Judam through.
 As Judam accepts Kouga's apology for humanity's discarding nature, the Maryuu dissolves with only a fang from its construct body remaining.
 Back in the Promised Land, Kouga finds Kakashi dying from his self sacrifices and learns that he was a training dummy Kouga sparred with as a child.
 After Kouga tells him that he was one of many who made him, Kakashi fades away with Kuromaru crying over his friend's departure.
 Once he arrives with Meru, revealed to be a pen in the human world, Kiria fades once his owner finds him alongside Kuromaru, who is a stuffed animal.

 Destroying the Maryu's fang to Meru and Zaruba's shock, Kouga explains that he himself is the actual Fang of Sorrow.
 Meru is confused and Kouga explains to her that Gajari was a product of the Makai Knights' imagination and that the whole quest was for Kouga to understand the symbiosis of the dreamers and the dream.
 Gajari appears and congratulates Kouga for reaching that conclusion before transforming into a portal to send Kouga back to his world.
 Before he leaves, Kouga tells Meru that he knew the entire she was Rekka's dragonfish Kaoru as she returns to her true form to accompany Kouga.
 While visiting the remnants of Kakashi's true form, learning of a competition among the Makai Knights in his absence where the winner can visit one who is deceased, Kouga challenges the winner Rei to a duel with his father helping his opponent in spirit.
 Some time after, Kaoru at the park in the aftermath of her book's successful launch when she is reunited with Kouga.
 The story sets apart two different journeys from here.
-Kouga would continue his story in the mini-series Saejima Kouga and later The Moonbow Traveler.
-Kouga's son (Raiga) would start his journey as Garo in The Makai Flower and would join his father in The Moonbow Traveler.
+Kouga would continue his story in the mini-series Saejima Kouga and later Garo: Gekkou no Tabibito.
+Kouga's son (Raiga) would start his journey as Garo in Garo: Makai no Hana and would join his father in Garo: Gekkou no Tabibito.